braidn/Knowledge-Repo/InfinityKllInfo.md

 ### Building A .bin File

-1. Navigate to the controller base directory
+1. Navigate to the controller `/build` directory
 1. Run: `/kll/path/to/infinity/build.sh`

 ### Install .bin

 1. Press the flash button on the back of the keyboard
 1. Run `dfu-util -D name_of_bin.bin` to flash the KB

+### 60% HHKB3

+* Basically the same layout as a HHKB.
+* Function 1 is behind the RShift.
+* Function 2 is below the LShift.
+* Function 3 is below RShift.
+* Function 4 is below Function 1.

 ### Handy Links